Matthew Prozialeck: Solo career

 In January 2019, he left Erin Harpe & the Delta Swingers to record and focus on solo and session work.
-He moved to New Bedford, Massachusetts shortly afterward.
-In May 2018, he played on a couple songs for the sessions for GA-20's debut album, Lonely Soul, which was released in October 2019 on Karma Chef Records and peaked at number 2 on the Billboard Blues Chart.
+He played with GA-20 in the beginning of 2018 before their trio lineup was established.
+Later in May of 2018, he played on a couple songs for the sessions for GA-20's debut album, Lonely Soul, as a sideman.
+It was released in October 2019 on Karma Chef Records and peaked at number 2 on the Billboard Blues Chart.
 He also appeared on the "GA-20 with Charlie Musselwhite and Luther Dickinson"' 7 inch single, playing harp on the B-side "Sit Down Baby" and singing backup on the A-side, "Naggin' On My Mind".
+He also appeared playing harmonica on their digital single "I Ain't Got You" in 2020.
 In October 2019 he co-founded the Boston based blues band The Wandering Ones.
-The Wandering Ones' first release appeared on The Rum Bar Records compilation Rebel Rousers.
+The Wandering Ones' first release appeared on The Rum Bar Records compilation Rabble Rousers.
+Prozialeck took a hiatus from performing during the COVID Pandemic.
+The Wandering Ones performed at the final Viva East Rockabilly festival in 2022.
+In 2024 Prozialeck released his debut solo album Highland Avenue.
+It was produced by Matthew Stubbs and recorded at Q Division Studios in Boston.